 Buy products that will last

-Just as reusing office supplies will make a small business more green and save extra money, deciding to make a long-term investment by buying higher quality products that cost more and last longer will be good for the earth and the business opting to carry out this green practice.
+Deciding to make a long-term investment by buying higher quality products that cost more and last longer is a great way to make sure your small business is more sustainable.
 For example, a computer that costs $1000 but will last three years is actually a worse purchase than one that costs $500 extra for the added benefits of a six-year lifetime plus the knowledge that the company isn’t so quickly throwing things into a landfill.

 Use cleaning agents that are not environmentally destructive